 Medieval Seminar Series

-Medievalists at Warwick runs the Medieval Research Seminar series (contacts: Louise Campion, Liam Lewis and Jane Sinnett-Smith), a regular programme of visiting speaker talks throughout the year, and the annual Medieval to Renaissance lunch.
+Medievalists at Warwick runs the Medieval Research Seminar series (contacts: l dot g dot campion at warwick dot ac dot uk, Liam Lewis and Jane Sinnett-Smith), a regular programme of visiting speaker talks throughout the year, and the annual Medieval to Renaissance lunch.
 Last year's speakers included Elizabeth Eva Leach, Kathleen Neal, Tom Hinton, Linda Paterson, Anthony Bale, Marion Turner, and David Wallace.
 This year we will hear papers from Alex Russell, Miri Rubin, Jonathan Morton, Ryan Perry, Julia Boffey, and Christiania Whitehead.

 Download the programme here.

 Upcoming events and conferences

 Medievalists at Warwick consists of:

 Marija Krnic (PhD student, Theatre and Performance Studies)

 Please contact Liam Lewis (above) if you would like your name added to the list.